LangUMS/langums/README.md

 4. Now you can run `my_map_final.scx` directly in the game or open it with an editor.

-(!)
-Right now you must set Player 8 manually to be a Computer player before giving the map to langums.exe.
-This will be automated in the future.

 ## Language features

 - C-like syntax